Skip to Content

 1. Will the fellow get paid and have any benefits during the fellowship experience?

-The fellow will receive a stipend and health benefits, as well as, accrue paid time off and have paid federal holidays.
-The fellow’s total annual base pay is $47,061 and including the employer share of FICA and benefits, the total to the facility/occupational therapy fellow annually is $55,305.
-The fellow will receive a paycheck every 2 weeks.
+Yes, the fellow will receive a stipend and health benefits, as well as, accrue paid time off and have paid federal holidays.
+The fellow’s total pay per annum is $47,654.
 The fellow’s pay is not negotiable.
-There are no additional funds available to the fellow.

 1. Will the didactic work required for the fellowship be completed while at work or in the evenings/weekends after the work day?